Diptonil/raging-coffee/README.md

 ## Further Reading

+These can be found under the `furtherreading` directory.
+- [ ] Apache Maven
 - [x] Java Access Modifiers
 - [x] Java Conventions
 - [ ] Java Keywords with Multiple Uses